 In the course of daily feeding, macaws allow plenty of seeds (while eating, as well as in their droppings) to fall to the forest floor, thus regenerating much of the forest growth.

 Highly prized as pets, they are listed on CITES because of over-collection for the pet trade and excessive habitat loss.
-Unfortunately, only about 2,500–5,000 exist in the wild today.
 Only domestically hatched birds should be considered for pets.
 Hyacinths in the home are large, loud, and destructive so great thought should accompany this decision.